iggyvolz/iMagine/README.md

 	<a href="index.php"><- Back to FTG:R</a>
 	<p>Please note that the next version (0.3) goes through some major overhaul, including changing the main characters to Fightmon.</p>
-	<p>Please note that this is a release candidate.
-Please report any bugs IMMEDIATELY to <a href="https://github.com/iggyvolz/Fightmon-the-Game--Reemon/issues">GitHub</a> so they can be assessed before the final release.</p>
-	<p>The Release Candidate documentation has been finalized for viewing on the website.
-This does not cover how to install a PHP server (please see an alpha release for that).</p>
 	<h2>Syntax</h2>
 	<p>All commands are case-insensitive.
 The syntax is: person.action(parameter).
 However, the person and/or the parameter can be omitted for some functions.
 For example, the function reset requires no name or parameters.
 Any of these will do the same thing:<p>
 	<ul>